 The Company enters into option contracts to economically hedge market value risk associated with its trading of convertible securities.
+As of December 31, 2017, the total absolute notional contract amount associated with the Company's outstanding equity option derivative contracts was \$9.6 million.
 The Company's option contracts do not qualify for hedge accounting.
 Derivatives are reported on a net basis by counterparty (i.e., the net payable or receivable for derivative assets and liabilities for a given counterparty) when a legal right of offset exists and on a net basis by cross product when applicable provisions are stated in master netting agreements.
-As of December 31, 2016, the Company had no outstanding equity option derivative contracts.
+As of December 31, 2017, the Company's derivative contracts are reported at gross fair market value on the statement of financial condition.

-(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2016
+(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2017

-Note 6 Fair Value of Financial Instruments
+Note 5 Fair Value of Financial Instruments